 Every year, the Capital Area United Way’s Volunteer Income Tax Assistance program provides free tax services to thousands of individuals and families throughout the Capital Area.
 You can help us provide an invaluable service by volunteering with the VITA program.
 This year, we will be hosting regular, virtual, orientation sessions to give prospective volunteers a chance to learn about the program, meet staff and some other volunteers, as well as ask questions.
 All sessions will be held via Zoom and last roughly one hour.

-Click on the link below to view the orientation dates.
-To RSVP for one of the sessions or to get more information, please email Nick Miller at firstname.lastname@example.org.
-Events with zero attendees will be cancelled!
+Click on the link below to view the orientation dates once they have been posted starting Monday, August 16th.
+To RSVP for one of the sessions or to get more information, please email Nick Miller at email@example.com.

 What is VITA?

 The Volunteer Income Tax Assistance program, or VITA, is an IRS program administered by partner organizations throughout the United States.
 We provide free, high-quality tax preparation services for low to moderate income households making $57,000 or less.